Eternal Blue (album): Songs

 "Silk in the Strings", a more-intense song, was created later in the writing process.
 LaPlante was initially unsure how to proceed with the song after Stringer showed her the musical concept; for her vocal performance, LaPlante embraced a rapper's perspective rather than one of a heavy metal frontwoman, imagining how Wu-Tang Clan would rhythmically approach the song.
 In "Holy Roller", LaPlante takes the role of the Christian Devil, speaking internally to the listener as a sort of personified evil.
 Kill Your Stereo journalist Alex Sievers described it as the band's heaviest song, "far darker and more violent" than any of their previous material.
 Stringer's performance on the song includes a pick-scrape technique that has been likened to the work of Gojira.
 The title track "Eternal Blue" was one of the first songs the band wrote for the album.
 Braunstein helped the band explore new wave influences on the track, among them Depeche Mode and Tears for Fears.
 The song's lyrics were inspired by LaPlante coming to terms with a difficult breakup of a friendship.

 "We Live In a Strange World" was also written before the COVID-19 pandemic; the lyrics serve as LaPlante's anxiety about Spiritbox's growing recognition and her fear of failure.
 Likewise, "Halcyon" describes the pressure on her to be successful with her music.
 LaPlante felt it had a similarly dramatic atmosphere to "Sun Killer", though catchier.
 "Circle with Me" was the final song written for the album; it was completed in the recording studio.
 The song traces LaPlante's emotional journey from this anxiety to empowerment and self-confidence.
-The song includes "breathy vocals" and melodies that mixing guitars with electronic instrumentation, contrasting with harsher parts and a breakdown.
+Influenced by Evanescence and Tears for Fears, the song includes "breathy vocals" and melodies that mixing guitars with electronic instrumentation, contrasting with harsher parts and a breakdown.
 The closing track, "Constance", takes an ethereal approach to metal one critic described as "the polar opposite" of "Holy Roller".
 The song is dedicated to LaPlante's grandmother, Phyllis; because of the pandemic, LaPlante could not say a last goodbye to Phyllis before her death nor attend her funeral.
 The song's namesake is Constance, the grandmother of the music video's director, Dylan Hryciuk.
 Constance, to whom the video is dedicated, was in late stages of dementia at the time of its release.